 Achilles Tendonosis – This condition is similar to plantar fasciosis and in fact is both mechanically and functionally related to the plantar fascia.
 Achilles tendonosis develops in much the same manner as plantar fasciosis and will eventually become so tight and painful that even walking is uncomfortable.

 High Hamstring Tendonosis – This condition really creeps up on athletes.
-It starts out with the athlete thinking they have “tight” hamstrings and they often take bad advice from friends, family, other athletes and even doctors.
+It starts out with the athlete thinking they have “tight” hamstrings and they often take bad advice.
 Part of the issue is that we have 4 hamstring muscles so that when one of them is injured the other 3 can take up the slack.
 The athlete will deal with the discomfort that gradually progresses.
-If they are really unlucky they end up in a physical therapy office that declares them to have “weak hamstrings” and actually have them perform exercises that worsen the condition!
+If they are really unlucky they end up in a therapy office that declares them to have “weak hamstrings” and actually have them perform exercises that worsen the condition!
 An MRI is necessary to accurately diagnose High Hamstring Tendonosis versus a new high hamstring tear.
 In my experience I have personally seen many runners that have chronic hamstring tendonosis accompanied by an acute, recent tear.

 Patella Tendonosis – This condition starts out as “jumper’s knee” or patella tendonitis.
 Due to eccentric loading on the patella tendon during running and jumping excessive scar tissue formation can develop and become extremely painful.
-It is not uncommon for patients to tell me that their doctor did an x-ray and pronounced “nothing wrong”.
+It is not uncommon for patients to tell me they had an x-ray with nothing “nothing wrong”.
 X-rays do not show tendons and are not the proper test for evaluating the patella tendon.
 An MRI is necessary to accurately access and diagnose patella tendonosis.

 Rotator Cuff Tendonosis – Due to repetitive wear and tear it is not uncommon for the Supraspinatus tendon to develop tendonosis especially in those that do repetitive overhead activities.
 These patients are often diagnosed as having rotator cuff “strains” and injected with cortisone which can lead to further degeneration of the tendon.